 f) Very possible a one-way airplane ticket Kirkenes-Oslo/Stockholm for the person mentioned in d).

-In addition add 4-5 night's stay at absolutely minimum 150 USD/night and food needed during the travel (and remember that even a hot-dog and a bottle/box of Cola in this area means 10 USD!) about 3 years ago
+In addition add 4-5 night's stay at absolutely minimum 150 USD/night and food needed during the travel (and remember that even a hot-dog and a bottle/box of Cola in this area means 10 USD!) over 3 years ago